davidjosearaujo/dissertation/docs/Knowledge Path.md

 #### Authorization Decisions
 - **Access Control**: Beyond simple authentication, RADIUS servers configured as IdPs can make **authorization decisions** based on policies defined by the institution.
 For instance, the server can check if a user is allowed to access certain network resources or services based on their roles or group memberships.
 - **Policy Enforcement**: The RADIUS server can enforce policies that control the level of access granted to authenticated users.
 This is often defined through **RADIUS attributes** that dictate the user's permissions once authenticated.
+#### Acting as an IdP in a Federated Identity Context
+- **Federation Role**: When acting as an IdP within a federated identity system like **eduroam**, the RADIUS server of the user’s home institution authenticates the user even when they are trying to connect from a different network.
+This allows the user to maintain a **consistent identity** across participating networks.
+- **Secure Credential Handling**: The user’s credentials are not exposed to the visiting (guest) network.
+Instead, the authentication request is securely routed to the home institution's RADIUS server, which validates the credentials and responds with a success or failure.